Type Casting in C# Explained with Easy Examples

 double decimalNum = num; // Implicit casting from int to double

-v Explicit casting, also known as narrowing conversion, occurs when a value of a larger or wider data type is assigned to a variable of a smaller or narrower data type.
+Explicit casting, or narrowing conversion, happens when a larger type is assigned to a smaller type.

 double decimalNum = 3.14;